sophiagosselin/tANI_tool/README.md

-#### NOTE: default ID, CV, and EVAL values are set to match those of Gosselin et al. 2020.
+#### NOTE: Default ID, CV, and E values are set to match those of Gosselin et al. 2020.